datt/event-management-app/README.md

 # README

-Evaamo ;) - This is an event management application.
+Evaamo ;) - This is a demo event management application.

 # Problem Statement